 What is a release, where is the term used, what types exist and how is it made available?

-The term release is widely used in software development, but it is also used in other industries and areas:
+The term release is used in numerous industries and areas:

-- in pharmacology for the release of messenger substances
+- in pharmacology for setting free messenger substances,

-- in music, the release of a key on an electronic keyboard instrument, also known as release velocity
+- in music, the let go of a key on an electronic keyboard instrument, also known as release velocity,

-- in sport archery the release of the bowstring
+- in sport archery the unhand of the bowstring,

 The use of the term goes back to the manifold meanings of release.
 For example, energy is released, someone is released from prison, a hand brake is released, hormones are released, a service is released etc.